ABOUT

 Certified Orton-Gillingham Literacy Specialist

-Structured Literacy Dyslexia Interventionist
+Structured Literacy Dyslexia Specialist

-Sharon Pacuk is a language and literacy specialist with over 14 years of experience.
+Sharon Pacuk is a language and literacy specialist with over 15 years of experience.
 Her methodology combines a deep knowledge of the structures of language with a gold-standard literacy approach to build skillful and passionate readers, writers, communicators, and thinkers.

 Sharon is a Certified Level member of the Orton-Gillingham Academy, the most rigorous accrediting and certifying body for Orton-Gillingham Practitioners.
 She has completed over 200 hours of training in the Orton-Gillingham approach.
+She is a Certified Structured Literacy Dyslexia Specialist, the highest form of credentialing via the Center for Effective Reading Instruction.

-She is also an Orton-Gillingham Teacher Support Specialist and Associate Trainer for Edwards Orton-Gillingham, where she trains and coaches teachers to use the Orton-Gillingham approach in public and private schools across NYC.
+She is also an Orton-Gillingham Teacher Support Specialist and Trainer for Edwards Orton-Gillingham, where she trains and coaches teachers to use the Orton-Gillingham approach in public and private schools across NYC.

 EDUCATION

-B.A.
+• B.A.
 Vassar College, English

-M.F.A.
+• M.F.A.
 Columbia University, Writing, Leman-Clein Esperanza Scholar

-M.S.
+• M.S.
 Brooklyn College, Speech-Language Pathology, Graduate Teaching Fellow, Mel Silverstein Scholarship

 What Sets Me Apart.